redlioncanada/qualifier-api/docs/WP fields.md

 - X width (in inches) (float)
 - X islandMount (bool) - always false
 - X wallMount (bool)- always false
-- X underCabinet (bool) - but may interact with islandMount and wallMount
+- X/ underCabinet (bool) - but may interact with islandMount and wallMount
 - X CFM (int) - same as KAD already implemented (CF), OR as backup try "(\d+)[\s-]CFM" in description, but prefer CF if it exists (added to cover UXW7324BSS-NAR)
 - X exterior (bool)
 - X nonVented (bool)